 Read more about Ben McBean

-Ben McBean is a truly astonishing young man.
+What a truly astonishing young man.
 He survived stepping on a Taliban landmine in 2008 and sustained injuries so serious his chances of survival were slim.
-But he did survive and he has accomplished some amazing remarkable achievements including investing his government compensation of £300,000 so wisely he now has an impressive property portfolio.
+However not only did Ben survive but he has subsequently accomplished some amazing remarkable achievements.

-Brought was brought home on the same flight as Prince Harry, who hailed him a hero, Ben had had to have his left arm and right leg amputated, Despite these horrific injuries Ben managed to remain focused and the biggest part of Ben’s rehabilitation was his resilience.
+Brought was brought home on an emergency flight his fellow passenger Prince Harry.
+He sat with him and hailed him a hero.
+Not that Ben knew the Prince was willing him on to survive.
+Unconscious and near death, Ben subsequently had had to have his left arm and right leg amputated, Despite these horrific injuries he managed to remain focused.
+As a result the biggest part of Ben’s rehabilitation was his resilience.
 It still is.

 “I’m alive, aren’t I?
 I’m the same person.
 I’m just missing two limbs, which I lost fighting for my country.
 How can I complain about that?”

-Ben has run two London Marathons, completed The UK’s 3 Peak Challenge and climbed to Everest Base camp.
-He is a judge for The Millies with Prince Charles, Top Gear’s Jeremy Clarkson and Footballer Frank Lampard, and is a regular contributor to the British Media.
+Never one to turn down a challenge Ben has completed The UK’s 3 Peak Challenge and climbed to Everest Base camp.
+He is a judge for The Millies with Prince Charles, Top Gear’s Jeremy Clarkson and Footballer Frank Lampard.
+And he is a regular contributor to the British Media.

 Clients include Chelsea FC, Lloyds Bank, JP Morgan, Ernest & Young, Babcock International, Eden Finance, CG5, Barclay Wealth, CitiGroup, Vodafone, AKQA, Ogilvy PR, AITO, Cambridge City Council, Reading University, Hil-Ron and National Enterprise Challenge